AtilaKzlts/Airflow-Campaign/README.md

 # Campaign Performance Tracking

 ## Project Introduction
-In this project, a data pipeline was created for the marketing department to track the performance of three different campaigns, supported by a live dashboard updated monthly.
-Since the primary goal of the campaigns is promotion, metrics such as clicks and Cost Per Click (CPC) are prioritized as the key indicators.
+In this project, a dynamic data pipeline supported by a live dashboard was created to allow the marketing department to monitor the performance of three different campaigns starting from January 2025, on a monthly basis.
+As the primary objective of the campaigns is promotion, key performance indicators such as the number of clicks and Cost Per Click (CPC) have been prioritized as essential metrics.

-This setup allows the marketing team to better analyze the effectiveness of the campaigns, optimize budget usage, and make data-driven decisions to shape future advertising strategies.

 ## About the Dataset